bnielsen1965/node-mute-prompt/README.md

 when an application only makes a handful of one time queries.

-## question (message, [muted])
+## question (message, [muted], [preset])

 The question method is used as a stateful prompt and returns a promise that resolves with the user input.
-The question method accepts two parameters, a string for the question prompt and an optional boolean to enable the muted output mode.
+The question method accepts a message string that will be presented to the user as a prompt.
+The second parameter is an optional boolean used to enable a muted input so the user's input will not be displayed on the screen.
+And the third parameter is an optional preset value that will be presented at the prompt for the user to accept or overwrite.

 When calling the question method without a muted parameter the muted value defaults to false and user input will be visible as they enter their answer at the prompt.